Breast Reconstruction Fort Worth

 Breast Reconstruction Options

 The advanced surgical techniques available to women considering mastectomy reconstruction, double mastectomy reconstruction, and all other breast reconstruction procedures are very different from the procedures performed 10 to 15 years ago.
-Breast reconstruction typically involves the insertion of breast implants or use of tissue from another part of the body to provide the volume, shape and overall form of a new reconstructed breast.
+Breast reconstruction typically involves the insertion of breast implants or the use of tissue from another part of the body to provide the volume, shape, and overall form of a newly reconstructed breast.

 Immediate Implant Reconstruction

 After the mastectomy is completed, Dr. Strock will create a tissue pocket to allow for a breast implant to be placed.
 Dr. Strock will frequently use a material called AlloDerm, which allows for a tissue sling to be created internally beneath the skin of your breast.
 This is most commonly used in combination with the pectoral muscle to optimize tissue cover over a breast implant.